 Writing tutors are standing by for that express purpose!

-As a student of Economics, you may only need a tutor who is knowledgeable in economic principles and applications if you cannot grasp the fundamental idea or philosophy behind them.
+As a student of Economics, you may only need an economics tutor near me who is knowledgeable in economic principles and applications if you cannot grasp the fundamental idea or philosophy behind them.

 And there are tutors for those instances, too!

 All across the UK and online, there are legions of tutors, of Economics and other relevant subjects, passionate about imparting their special brand of knowledge to those who need help.